-The posterior cortical vitreous is often visible on the OCT scan.
+The posterior face of the vitreous is often visible on the OCT scan.
 The information in these scans can assist in determining whether a posterior vitreous detachment (PVD) is present and whether the PVD is complete or incomplete.
 The images below show a partial PVD.
-The posterior cortical vitreous (shaded red in the second image) is attached to the nasal retina (arrowhead), but is detached temporally (arrow).
+The posterior face of the vitreous (shaded red in the second image) is attached to the nasal retina (arrowhead), but is detached temporally (arrow).
 Note the numerous vitreous floaters (circle).

 The image below shows a complete PVD.
-The posterior cortical vitreous (shaded red in the second image) is completely separated from the retina.
+The posterior face of the vitreous (shaded red in the second image) is completely separated from the retina.